MeadCo/ScriptX.Print.Client/docs-src/tutorials/start.md

 3. Initialise the [MeadCoScriptXJS](https://meadco.github.io/MeadCoScriptXJS) library
 4. Initilise print parameters

-The same code will work when the Add-on is present, but the add-on will be used in preference.

-A promise polyfill is required if the browser does not support promises (for example Internet Explorer).
-We recommend (and test with) [Promise Polyfill](https://github.com/taylorhakes/promise-polyfill)

 ```javascript
 <!-- ScriptX Services client emulation libraries optionally use jQuery.
 It is **not** a dependency -->
 <script src="https://cdn.jsdelivr.net/npm/jquery@3/dist/jquery.min.js"></script>